kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

   workflow:
     steps:
       - name: express-server
+        // specify the workflow step type
         type: apply-remaining
         properties:
           exceptions:
+            // specify the configuration of the component
             express-server:
+              // skipApplyWorkload indicates whether to skip apply the workload resource
               skipApplyWorkload: false
+              // skipAllTraits indicates to skip apply all resources of the traits
+              // if this is true, skipApplyTraits will be ignored
               skipAllTraits: false
+              // skipApplyTraits specifies the names of the traits to skip apply
               skipApplyTraits:
                 - ingress

----
-apiVersion: core.oam.dev/v1beta1
-kind: WorkflowStepDefinition
-metadata:
-  name: apply-remaining
-spec:
-  schematic:
-    cue:
-      template: |
-        import ("vela/op")
-        parameter: {
-            exceptions?: [componentName=string]: {
-              // skipApplyWorkload indicates whether to skip apply the workload resource
-              skipApplyWorkload: *true | bool

-              // skipAllTraits indicates to skip apply all resources of the traits.
-              // If this is true, skipApplyTraits will be ignored
-              skipAllTraits: *true| bool

-              // skipApplyTraits specifies the names of the traits to skip apply
-              skipApplyTraits: [...string]
-           }
-        }

-        apply: op.#ApplyRemaining & {
-          parameter
-        }
 ```

 ## Expected outcome

 We can see that the component have been applied to the cluster, but the trait named ingress has been skipped.

-With `ApplyRemaining`, we can easily filter and apply resources by filling in the built-in parameters.
+With `apply-remaining`, we can easily filter and apply resources by filling in the built-in parameters.